snpoudel/DesignFlood-Change-Uncertainty/figures/README.md

-## List of figures in the paper and correspoinding scrips to generate them
+## List of figures in the paper and correspoinding scrips to generate them, also a data folder which has model outputs to generate the figures